cvdlab-projects/webindex/FinalProject/final_project.md

 * Number of images
 * Source directory (in which the images are saved)
 * Destination file
-* One image for the kmeans algorithm
+* One image for generate the centroid (background, foreground)

 Output: